NIRSpec Bright Object Time-Series Spectroscopy

 Table 3.
 Configurations and estimated brightness limits

-Bright limits are determined using ETC v3.0, including on-orbit performance, for a black body point source using parameters of 2 groups and 1 integration with NRSRAPID readout mode.
+Bright limits are determined using ETC v4.0, which includes on-orbit performance, for a black-body point source using parameters of 2 groups and 1 integration with NRSRAPID readout mode, and ETC default values for other input.

 These values are for the subarray gains indicated above, and a conservative full well depth of 65,000.